 Innovating with traditional 3- or 6-month project strategies will prove too costly and aren’t efficient enough to keep up with the smaller, more agile companies that are prepared to disrupt your market.

-Shifting to a more iterative, sprint-based process is essential for good innovation, because it enables you to be more experimental.
+Shifting to a more iterative, sprint-based process is essential for good technology innovation, because it enables you to be more experimental.
 As long as you’re fostering an open and honest culture that does not punish iterative failures, experimental ideas can lead to digital transformation projects that epitomize good innovation.

 Good Innovation Is Grounded in a Team Approach